MIN-HTET-MYET/toy-store-sales-dashboard-redesign/README.md

 ## 💡 Key Learning

-A good dashboard is not about adding more visuals — it’s about removing noise and guiding the audience to the right insights.
+A good dashboard is not about adding more visuals.
+It’s about removing noise and guiding the audience to the right insights.

 ---

 ## 📌 Author